Ulster Grand Prix: Origins

+1947 – 1952

 After World War II the new Clady circuit was used that, due to road improvements, was now 16.467 mi in length and in use between 1947 and 1952.

+1953 – 2019

-In 1953 the race was moved to the 7.401 mi Dundrod Circuit where it is still held.
-The 1971 event was won by Australian Jack Findlay in what was the Ulster Grand Prix's last year as part of the FIM Grand Prix international motorcycle racing calendar.
-Findlay's victory on a Suzuki was also notable for marking the first 500cc class win for a motorcycle powered by a two stroke engine.
+From 1953 the venue was moved to the 7.401 mi Dundrod Circuit, less than a mile south from the old Clady circuit.

+The 1971 meeting marked the last year in which the Ulster Grand Prix formed part of the FIM Grand Prix International Motorcycle Racing Calendar.
+The 250cc race was won by Ray McCulloch whilst the meeting concluded with Australian Jack Findlay taking the honours in the 500cc blue ribband finale race on board a Suzuki.
+This was Findlay's first victory for Suzuki and was also notable in that it recorded the first 500cc class win for a motorcycle powered by a two stroke engine.
 The event was cancelled in 1972 because of the political situation in Northern Ireland, but it was held in 2001 during the Foot-and-mouth crisis, even though the North West 200 and Isle of Man TT were cancelled that year.